MarcoLonardo/SWE-Project-Methodology-and-Architecture-Design/comp0035_coursework1.md

 And given that the dataset is static and will not change, it is important to develop the application within this fixed timeframe becuase it is unlikely that it will be used for any other purposes.
 The Scrum methodology would be very useful in this scenario because it increases the likelihood of delivering quality work with challenging deadlines.
 This is because Scrum is based upon Empiricism, Lean Thinking and Iterative development (Iqbal, 2021).
 With Empiricism, teams can make decision on what is known and, as a result, the team can estimate the different variables of a successuful projects (i.e. time, quality).
 This allows the team to consider feasibility, ensuring that the right resources are allocated to complete the project within the deadline.
 Lean Thinking is also useful because it helps the team focus on the essential by ranking all the items on the Product Backlog by priority.
 Finally, Iterative Development is helpul even for this criteria.
 This is becuase, leveraging re-usable work frequently, we avoid creating new irrelevant work which will save us time with our deliverables (Iqbal, 2021).
-Moreover, it also important to consider that the nature of sprints allows the team to break down the product development stages with a fixed duration (Baffa, 2018).
+Moreover, it also important to consider that the nature of sprints allows the team to timebox tasks, allocating to each key activity a fixed duration (6 Main Principles of Scrum Methodology – QATestLab, 2020).
 This fixed candence is very helpful in planning for our deadline and it ensures that by a set number of weeks, we will be able to deliver a minimum viable product.

 Moreover, it was also important to consider team location to understand whether there could be any blockers to our project.
 Working remotely as international students from all over the world could be a